 - Choose snow peas because you don’t have to wait for the pods to fill.

 - Start with seedlings rather than seeds.

-- Peas are low maintenance, easy plants to grow and after germinating, usually only need watering, support and harvesting.
+- Peas are low maintenance, easy plants to grow.
+After seeds germinate, plants usually only need watering, support and harvesting.

-Avoid planting peas in the same container or near garlic, onions, chives and shallots that compete and stunt plant growth.
-(I’ve tested this out and it’s the same result for beans!)
-They seem to grow well planted with beans or with low-growing carrots, radish and turnips.
+Avoid planting peas in the same container or near garlic, onions, chives and shallots.
+These plants tend to compete and stunt plant growth.
+I’ve tested this out and I’ve had the same result for beans!
+Peas seem to grow well planted with beans or with low-growing carrots, radish and turnips.

 - Pre-soak seeds overnight in warm water to soften the seed coat.
 Spraying liquid seaweed on the seeds when planting helps stimulate germination and promote stronger growth.

 - As a general guide, sow seeds directly into moist soil or seed raising mix 2-3cm (1in) deep.